Bare Trusts and Discretionary Trusts

 If G wanted more control, however, or to vary the amounts beneficiaries received according to their circumstances at the time, they could elect to settle money on a Discretionary Trust.
 The terms of the trust would give the Trustees complete discretion whether to accumulate income or pay it out, to distribute capital or to retain it and to vary the amounts paid out to members of the class of beneficiaries defined by the trust deed, which may often mean giving no benefit at all to some members of the class.
 In the example above, the class of beneficiaries might include, say, all of GP’s adult descendants, their spouses, and the widows and widowers of descendants.

 Here, the situation is very different.
-Suppose that GP and S are both trustees (it is more common to have two or more trustees for trusts of this type).
+Suppose that GP and S are both trustees (it is common to have two or more trustees for trusts of this type).
 They could still, if they wished, open an account at the same brokers for investment of the money.
 As far as Income Tax is concerned, however, it is the Trustees who would have to file a tax return and to prepare annual accounts for the trust.
+Trustees are not entitled to claim the Dividend Allowance (£2,000 Income-tax free for the 2022-3 tax year).
 The first £1,000 of income on the trust assets would be taxed at 7.5% on dividends or 20% on bank interest (normally already automatically deducted) and 20% on other income but it would then be subject to Income Tax at the special rates applying to Trusts on any amount above this.
-For the 2017-8 tax year, the rates are 38.1% for dividends and 45% on other income.
+For the 2022-3 tax year, the rates are 38.1% for dividends and 45% on other income.
 When and if the trustees later pay any income out to a beneficiary, they will issue a certificate for the amount of this tax, which will have already been paid by the trustees to HM Revenue & Customs, and the beneficiary may be able to claim it back if they are not themselves subject to these high rates.
-It may be simpler for the Trustees to make an appointment under the trust “mandate” the income in favour of the relevant beneficiaries, so the beneficiaries just treat the income as their own.
+It may be simpler for the Trustees to make an appointment under the trust to “mandate” the income in favour of the relevant beneficiaries, so the beneficiaries just treat the income as their own.

 Where gains are made on the trust’s investments then, again, it is the Trustees who must pay tax on the gains.
 They have their own annual exempt amount, which applies to the whole trust fund and is currently only half the amount of the allowance available to individuals.
 Beneficiaries are not taxed on their share of the gains but cannot claim back any of the tax paid by the trustees.